• Skip to primary navigation

 Serbia’s coal reserves are mainly located in two main coal basins, Kolubara and Kostolac.
 The coal mines in Serbia are mostly owned and managed by subsidiaries of EPS, but another state-owned company also owns the troubled Resavica underground mines.

 The Kolubara Mining Basin provides around 75 per cent of the lignite used for EPS’ thermal generation.
-It produces 30 million tonnes of lignite annually on average, with 2021 being the least productive year at 27 million tonnes, which is supplied to the Nikola Tesla A and B, Kolubara A and Morava power plants, together producing more than 50 per cent of Serbia’s electricity.
+It used to produce 28-30 million tonnes of lignite annually, but in 2022 this decreased to 25 million tonnes and in 2023, to 22 million.
+The coal is supplied to the Nikola Tesla A and B, Kolubara A and Morava power plants, together producing more than 50 per cent of Serbia’s electricity.

 The Drmno mine near Kostolac provides the other 25 per cent, averaging more than 9 million tonnes.
 Its coal is used by the Kostolac A and B plants, and production is planned to expand to 12 million tonnes annually for the needs of the new Kostolac B3 unit.